dipdowel/compact-bitmap-font/docs/spec.draft.md

 ### 5. Character Widths

-Array of `u8`, each representing the width (in pixels) of the corresponding character in `char_order`.
-Length = header \[5].
-This array **must have the same number of elements as the number of characters in `char_order`**, and the order of widths must exactly match the order of characters.
+Array of `u8`, each representing the width (in pixels) of each glyph.
+Length is specified by `char_widths_size` in the header \[5].
+This array must have **the same length as the number of characters in the Character Order String**, and the order of the widths must exactly match the order of characters in the string and on the image.
 That is, the first width corresponds to the first character, the second width to the second character, and so on.
 A mismatch in count or order should be treated as an invalid file.

 #### Visual Mapping Diagram